efeelize/eng/bec/speaking_notes.md

 ***get employees involved.
 Since overheads are closely related to the welfare of all staff members.
 So concerted efforts are necessary from both managers and all the staff to carry on the plan smoothly.***

 ### 4)work environment
-- health and safety(facilities safety,reasonable work time),improve the health and safety awareness;
+- health and safety(facilities safety,reasonable work time),improve the health and safety awareness
 - leisure/sport facilities & coffee room,bonus and welfare system/annual leave

 ### 5）quality management
 #### 5.1）importance
-***It is the products and services of high quality that have the final say in the market.***
+- It is the products and services of high quality that have the final say in the market.

 #### 5.2）method
-***Lifetime of a product.
+- Lifetime of a product.
 As everybody knows, “quality is the lifetime of a product.”
-We should keep track of the performance of a product over time.***
+We should keep track of the performance of a product over time.

-***Total quality management.
+- Total quality management.
 Finished products in inspection could not make the bad work good.
-We should oversee the quality in supplies, spare parts, working-in-progress and finished pro ducts in warehouse as well.***
+We should oversee the quality in supplies, spare parts, working-in-progress and finished pro ducts in warehouse as well.

-***Businesses benefit from treating complaints as welcome source and opportunities to gain innovative ideas for improvement.***
+- Businesses benefit from treating complaints as welcome source and opportunities to gain innovative ideas for improvement.

 ## 2.human resource management
 ### 1)staff motivation